surfacing8671/XUSD-Contracts/docs/Classes/VolumeBasedTaxCalculator.md

-# TimeBasedTaxCalculator
+# VolumeBasedTaxCalculator

-> TimeBasedTaxCalculator
+> VolumeBasedTaxCalculator

-*A tax calculator that imposes different tax rates based on the time of day.*
+*A tax calculator that imposes different tax rates based on the transaction volume.*

 ## Methods